Anhelina4/ecommerce-analytics/README.md

 # ecommerce-analytics

 ## Overview
-Multi-dimensional analysis of account creation and email campaign performance .
+Multi-dimensional analysis of account creation and email campaign performance.
 The query consolidates account-level and email-level metrics, ranks markets by performance, and filters results to top-10 countries by user acquisition or email volume.

 ## Data Model